mrdoggopat/k8s-hpa-sandbox-session/README.md

 kubectl apply -f DatadogMetric.yaml
 ```

-After deploying these manifests, run to confirm that they are deployed successfully:
+After deploying these manifests, run the following to confirm that they are deployed successfully:

 Run:
 ```